 Michael Seretto died in April of 1924.
 On July 23, 1924, Herbert S. Riley foreclosed on the mortgage from First Peoples Trust, which it had assigned to him, and transferred the property to George F. Garrity, Jr. On April 11, 1925, George Garrity transferred the property to real estate dealer and conveyancer William J. Stober, who entered into a new mortgage with First Peoples Trust and conveyed the property (with the mortgage) to Norma F. (Allen) Van Etten, the wife of building contractor Frederick J. Van Etten.

 In July of 1925, the F. J. Van Etten Company filed for (and subsequently received) permission to construct the building, with Edward Stratton and George Nelson Jacobs, as the architects.
-Plans for the building — including elevations, floor plans, framing plans, and foundation plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN N-9).
+Plans for the building — including elevations, floor plans, framing plans, and foundation plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN N-9).

 On January 22, 1927, the First Peoples Trust once again foreclosed on their mortgage and transferred 90 Commonweal to the Massland Realty Company.
 It continued to own the building for the next twenty years.